 - John J. Meko, Jr.

 Mr. Meko manages the three charitable non-profits of The Union League of Philadelphia: the Abraham Lincoln, Youth Work and Scholarship Foundations.
 These three organizations provide educational opportunities and recognition to high school students from throughout the Greater Philadelphia region, award college scholarships and manage and develops the collections of The Union League of Philadelphia, and other related collections.
+Mr. Meko joined the Foundations staff in 2005.
 He serves as a volunteer leader for many community and cultural organizations, including The Pennsylvania Civil War 150th Anniversary Commission, Philadelphia History Partners, National History Day Philadelphia and the Philly Pops/ESI.
 Mr. Meko received both his bachelor’s and master’s degrees in business administration from LaSalle University.

-Ms. Altieri manages and develops the archives and manuscript collections in the care of the Abraham Lincoln Foundation, including the archives and manuscript collections of the Union League, the Military Order of the Loyal Legion of the United States (MOLLUS), the Dames of the Loyal Legion of the United States (DOLLUS) and the Civil War Museum of Philadelphia.
-She is an active leader in many history-related groups throughout Philadelphia, including The Friends of Mount Moriah Cemetery and National History Day Philadelphia.
-Ms. Altieri is a member of The Society of American Archivists, The Delaware Valley Archivists Group, The Mid-Atlantic Regional Archives Conference and The Museum Council of Philadelphia and the Delaware Valley.
-Ms. Altieri received a bachelor’s degree in Anthropology, with a minor in classical studies, from The University of Pennsylvania, and a master’s degree in history from Villanova University, concentrating in public history and archival studies.
+Mrs. Taplin manages the collections in the care of the Abraham Lincoln Foundation, including collections owned by the Abraham Lincoln Foundation and the collections of the Union League, The Military Order of the Loyal Legion of the United States (MOLLUS), The Dames of the Loyal Legion of the United States (DOLLUS), and the Civil War Museum of Philadelphia.
+She is also the archivist for the archives, manuscript, and object collections specifically.
+Mrs. Taplin also manages research and general access within the collections, both for internal and external research.
+She joined the Foundations staff in 2011.
+Mrs. Taplin is actively involved in the history community, including Delaware Valley Archivists Group, National History Day Philadelphia, and the Pennsylvania Abolition Society.
+She received her bachelor’s degree in anthropology, with a minor in classical studies, from the University of Pennsylvania, and her master’s degree in history from Villanova University, concentrating in public history and archival studies.

 - Beth DeGeorge